canonical/jaas-documentation/reference/audit_logs.rst

 It is also possible to manually purge audit-logs.

-This can again be done with the jimmctl CLI and, again, only JIMM admins have rights to purge audit logs.
+This can be done with the jimmctl CLI and again only JIMM admins have rights to purge audit logs.
 In this case, other users cannot be granted this permission.

 ``jimmctl purge-audit-logs <date>``